antooni/go-7-hour-tutorial/README.md

 I went through a great tutorial on YT ( https://www.youtube.com/watch?v=YS4e4q9oBaU )

-Here is my source code with comments, it will work as my source of knowledge in the future
+Here is a source code with comments, it will work as my source of knowledge in the future